-After setting up your up your Google Analytics account and entered your site data, your account code can be added to WordPress via plugins used with other applications.
+Once your Google Analytics account has been set up, account code can be added to WordPress using plugins used with other applications.

-Social Media And Social Bookmarking
+Social Media Sites

-After setting up and configuring everything, you will be able to syndicate your content automatically to your social media and social bookmarking accounts and drive new traffic to your site.
+Once you have set up and configured everything, you will be able to syndicate your content automatically to your social media pages and attract new visitors to your site.

-There are loads of social sites you can set up.
-You don’t need to create accounts with all of them, just pick the ones that will work well with your setup and/or content sharing tools (we cover some of these tools in greater detail during the Automation phase).
+There are many social bookmarking sites you can set up accounts with and post your content to.
+You don’t need to create accounts with all of them, just select those that will work with your setup and/or content syndication tools (we will cover some of these tools in greater detail when we discuss the Automation phase).

-Additional Platforms, RSS Aggregators, Etc.
+Additional Platforms, Content Aggregators, Etc.

 (RebelMouse – Publishing platform for distributed content)